Colorado State University's Land Grant Mission A learning community created for everyone.

-Key values of Design Thinking include empathy and collaboration, and we utilize these values as a means of welcoming diversity and enhancing equity, inclusion, and justice for our learners and partners.
-We collaborate as a diverse community in order to address important societal problems facing our world today, through the lens of Design Thinking.
+Key values of Design Thinking include empathy and collaboration, and we utilize these values as a means of welcoming our learners and partners.
+We are a collaborative community working to address important societal problems facing our world today, through the lens of Design Thinking.

 -